pupil-labs/pupil-docs/src/alpha-lab/blink_detection.md

 <font size=2>**Figure 1.** Blink statistics extracted from the provided example Neon recording.</font>

-You will additionally get a plot with a visual representation of the detected blinks, providing further insights into the temporal distribution of the detected blinks:
+You will additionally get a visual representation of the detected blinks, providing an overview of the temporal distribution of the detected blinks:

 ![Visual blink representation](../media/alpha-lab/eye_blinks_timeline.png)